 \subsection{Qualitative analysis}

 The purpose of this experiment is to provide intuition and serve as a sanity check by visualizing instances and how CG works.

-\textbf{Dataset} We conducted the experiment on the Animals with Attributes 2 (AwA2) dataset~\citep{xian2018zero}, an image classification dataset with 37k animal images, 50 animal classes, and 85 binary attributes for each class.
-These concepts cover a wide range of semantics, from low level colors and textures, to high level abstract descriptions (e.g. ``smart'', ``domestic'').
-We further filtered out 60 concepts that is visible in the input images to perform interpretation.
+\textbf{Dataset.} We conducted the experiment on the Animals with Attributes 2 (AwA2) dataset~\citep{xian2018zero}, an image classification dataset with 37k animal images, 50 animal classes, and 85 binary attributes for each class.
+These concepts cover a wide range of semantics, from low-level colors and textures, to high-level abstract descriptions (e.g. ``smart'', ``domestic'').
+We further filtered out 60 concepts that are visible in the input images to perform interpretation.

-\textbf{Evaluation} The evaluation is performed on the validation set.
+\textbf{Evaluation.} The evaluation is performed on the validation set.
 Fig~\ref{fig:awa2_topk_act_per_concept} visualizes the instances with the highest CG importance attribution for 6 selected concepts, filtering out samples from the same class (top 1 instance in the top 3 classes).
 The concepts are selected to represent different levels of semantics.
 The top row contains colors (low-level), the middle row contains textures (medium-level), and the bottom row contains body components (high-level).
 Observe that CG is capable of handling different levels of semantics simultaneously well, owing to the expressiveness of non-linear concept model $g$.
-Additionally, we presented random sampled instances from the validation set and listed top-10 most important concepts as attributed by CG (see the appendix).
-We intentionally avoided curating the visualization samples to demonstrate true importance attribution performance of CG.
+Additionally, we presented {\bf randomly sampled} instances from the validation set and listed top-10 most important concepts as attributed by CG (see the appendix).
+We intentionally avoided curating the visualization samples to demonstrate the true importance attribution performance of CG.
 The most important concepts for each instance passed the sanity check.
 There are no contradictory concept-class pairings and importance is attributed to concepts existent in the images.